 Other capital reserves include the share premium of €21m of Irish Life plc at the date of the merger, €7m capital redemption reserve arising from the repurchase and cancellation of shares.
 It also includes the merger reserve which is the difference between the shares issued by Irish Permanent plc and the nominal value of the issued share capital of Irish Life plc on the merger of the companies and amounts to a deficit of €2,719m.
 The share premium arising on the shares (€2,698m) issued in connection with the merger has been classified with the merger reserve rather than with the other share premium in existence in Irish Life & Permanent plc.
-Under the scheme of arrangement the share capital and share premium in IL&P €2,922m (including the €2,698m already presented in capital reserves) was cancelled and share capital and share premium was issued in IL&PGH at fair value €1,087m.
+Under the scheme of arrangement the share capital of €89m was cancelled and share capital of €89m was issued in IL&PGH at par.
 These changes in share capital are reflected in the other capital reserve.